Don't buy that expensive new iPhone 13: How used iPhones can deliver huge savings | ZDNet

-Upgrading vs. buying refurbished is a question my wife and I have been asking ourselves.
+Upgrading or buying refurbished?
+This is a question my wife and I have been asking ourselves.
 Our much-beloved 2015-vintage iPhone 6s Pluses are feeling old and clunky.
-Battery life isn't what it used to be, even though we did a mid-life battery replacement three years ago.
+The battery life isn't what it used to be, even though we did a mid-life battery replacement three years ago.
 Performance is sometimes unbearably slow, especially on the apps we now rely upon.

 But we just did an end-to-end replacement of almost all our Macs.
 We had a lot to upgrade because we're not just replacing a family computer or two.
 We own our business.
 This year, we've replaced a fleet of Macs, bought a couple of long-delayed iPad Pros, and added a few additional base-level iPads to our studio setup.